Mackensie Alexander: Professional career

+Pre-draft

-On January 13, 2016, Alexander announced his decision to forgo his remaining eligibility and enter the 2016 NFL Draft.
+On January 13, 2016, Alexander announced his decision to forgo his remaining eligibility and enter the 2016 NFL draft.
 Alexander attended the NFL Scouting Combine in Indianapolis, but did not perform the majority of combine drills due to a hamstring injury.
 Alexander performed 11 reps on the bench press at the combine and met with team representatives and scouts.
-On March 10, 2016, Alexander participated at Clemson’s pro day and was one of multiple highly valued prospects to perform for scouts and team representatives.
-Four NFL head coaches attended, including Marvin Lewis (Bengals), Chuck Pagano (Colts), Rex Ryan (Bills), and Mike Tomlin (Steelers).
+On March 10, 2016, Alexander participated at Clemson's pro day and was one of multiple highly valued prospects to perform for scouts and team representatives.
+Four NFL head coaches attended, including Marvin Lewis (Cincinnati Bengals), Chuck Pagano (Indianapolis Colts), Rex Ryan (Buffalo Bills), and Mike Tomlin (Pittsburgh Steelers).

-Alexander attended pre-draft visits with the Pittsburgh Steelers, New York Jets, New Orleans Saints, Tennessee Titans, Indianapolis Colts, Detroit Lions, San Diego Chargers, and Los Angeles Rams.
+Alexander attended pre-draft visits with the Steelers, New York Jets, New Orleans Saints, Tennessee Titans, Colts, Detroit Lions, San Diego Chargers, and Los Angeles Rams.
 He also had a private workout with the Carolina Panthers and Minnesota Vikings.
 At the conclusion of the pre-draft process, Alexander was projected to be a late first round or second round pick by NFL draft experts and scouts.
 He was ranked as the third best cornerback prospect in the draft by Sports Illustrated, was ranked the third best cornerback by DraftScout.com, and was ranked the seventh best cornerback by NFL analyst Mike Mayock.

-Minnesota Vikings
+Minnesota Vikings (first stint)

 2016

-The Minnesota Vikings selected Alexander in the second round with the 54th overall pick in the 2016 NFL Draft.
+The Vikings selected Alexander in the second round with the 54th overall pick in the 2016 NFL draft.
 Alexander was the seventh cornerback drafted in 2016.
-Mike Renner of Pro Football Focus (PFF) ranked the Vikings’ selection of Alexander as the fifth best in the 2016 NFL draft.
+Mike Renner of Pro Football Focus (PFF) ranked the Vikings' selection of Alexander as the fifth best in the 2016 NFL draft.

-On May 5, 2016, the Minnesota Vikings signed Alexander to a four-year, $4.31 million contract that includes $1.98 million guaranteed and a signing bonus of $1.33 million.
+On May 5, 2016, the Vikings signed Alexander to a four-year, $4.31 million contract that includes $1.98 million guaranteed and a signing bonus of $1.33 million.

 Alexander joined a deep cornerback group that included Xavier Rhodes, Terence Newman, Trae Waynes, and Captain Munnerlyn.
 Throughout training camp, he competed to be the first-team nickelback against Munnerlyn.
-Head coach Mike Zimmer named Alexander the fifth cornerback on the Vikings’ depth chart to begin the regular season, behind Xavier Rhodes, Terence Newman, Captain Munnerlyn, and Trae Waynes.
+Head coach Mike Zimmer named Alexander the fifth cornerback on the Vikings' depth chart to begin the regular season, behind Rhodes, Newman, Munnerlyn, and Waynes.

-He made his professional regular season debut in the Minnesota Vikings’ season-opening 25–16 victory at the Tennessee Titans.
+He made his professional regular season debut in the Vikings' season-opening 25–16 victory at the Titans.
 In Week 10, Alexander collected a season-high three combined tackles during a 26–20 loss at the Washington Redskins.
-Alexander was inactive for the Vikings’ Week 13 loss against the Dallas Cowboys due to a groin injury.
-On December 23, 2016, the Minnesota Vikings placed Alexander on injured reserve due to an abdominal injury.
+Alexander was inactive for the Vikings' Week 13 loss against the Dallas Cowboys due to a groin injury.
+On December 23, 2016, the Vikings placed Alexander on injured reserve due to an abdominal injury.
 He finished his rookie season in 2016 with five combined tackles (three solo) in 13 games and zero starts and primarily played on special teams.